Summary: The OCA guide

-As I understand it Althusser has thus attempted to extend the hypothetical idea of the material nature of an imaginary belief, by example of the material actions which an individual does to demonstrate his imaginary belief.
-In a final clarification of the different material manifestations of this imaginary belief, the author suggests that the individual’s imaginary ideas are made material through his material acts, which are themselves subsumed into the larger material concepts of practice-ritual- and the Ideological State Apparatus (ISA) of his belief system.
+As I understand it Althusser has thus attempted to extend the Ideology has a material existence’, and he remarks that Ideological State Apparatuses exist to subject the ideology of the people to the ruling ideology In a final clarification of the different material manifestations of this imaginary belief, the author suggests that the individual’s imaginary ideas are made material through his material acts, which are themselves subsumed into the larger material concepts of practice-ritual- and the Ideological State Apparatus (ISA) of his belief system.

 Althusser now (rather arbitrarily?) says that the word ideas has disappeared from the system, whilst other words remain (eg. beliefs, subjects), and new words have appeared (eg. practice, ritual, ISAs) (Althusser, 1993:319).
 Although the arguments here are subtle and difficult, the author uses plenty of highly illuminating concrete examples throughout, which clarify the argument for the reader.
 I can easily visualise how these word lists might be used to label the individual constituents within the framework of a church mass, for example.